Gold prices are influenced by global forces rather than a single player. Here are the main factors that drive gold:

 Example: Lower gold production in South Africa has historically supported higher prices.

-4. Jewelry & Industrial Demand
+4. Jewelry & Industrial

 Gold jewelry demand in countries like India and China strongly impacts prices.
 Industrial use also contributes, though less than silver.